lastweek/lastweek.github.io/docs/notes/linux-boot.md

 and it's really a long road before we can reach `start_kernel()`.
 It probably should not be this complex, but the x86 architecture is just making it worse.

-## linux v.s. linux16
+## GRUB2: linux v.s. linux16

-An interesting thing is that there are two ways to load an kernel image in `grub.cfg`, either
-`linux vmlinuz-3.10.0` or `linux16 vmlinuz-3.10.0`.
+An interesting thing is that there are two ways to load an kernel image in `/boot/grub2/grub.cfg`, either using `linux vmlinuz-3.10.0` or `linux16 vmlinuz-3.10.0`.
-They have different effects, but not sure what are those differences.
+They have different effects.
 I remember only the `linux16` one works for me, but not remembering why.
 At least on CentOS 7, it's all `linux16`.
+Different distro may have different preferences?

 The `linux16` and `initrd16` in `grub-core/loader/i386/pc/linux.c`:
 ```c